ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Inputs

-  * Client nonce - a onetime use nonce, i.e. cryptographically random string
   * Lockbox information
-    * Lockbox access token - a verifiable token that is linked to the lockbox
+    * Lockbox access token - as returned from the "Lockbox Access" request
+      * Token id - an id associated to the lockbox
-    * Proof of lockbox access secret' - proof required to validate that the lockbox access secret' is known
+      * Token proof - proof the token secret is known by the client
-      * `<proof>` = hex(hmac(`<lockbox-access-secret>`, "lockbox-access-validate:" + `<client-nonce>` + ":" + `<expires>` + ":" + `<lockbox-access-token>` + ":lockbox-content-set"))
+        * `<proof>` = hex(hmac(`<token-secret>`, "proof:" + `<token-id>` + ":" + `<token-nonce>` + ":" + `<token-expires>` + ":identity-lockbox-content-set"))
-    * Expiry of the proof for the 'lockbox access secret' - a window in which access secret proof short term credentials are considered valid
+      * Token nonce - one time use random string
+      * Token proof expires - how long until the proof expires
+      * Token resource - must be "identity-lockbox-content-set"
   * Content list of data elements containing:
     * Namespace URL - the namespace URL is the ID where the data is stored
     * List of values containing:
-       * expires - (optional) if entry must expire at a certain date (as seconds since epoch)
+       * Expires - (optional) if entry must expire at a certain date (as seconds since epoch)
-       * encrypted value - each value encrypted, or a value of "-" to remove a value.
+       * Encrypted value - each value encrypted, or a value of "-" to remove a value.
 The values are merged together with existing values or the values are removed if they contain a value of "-".
          * `<encrypted-value>` = `<salt-string>` + ":" `<proof>` + base64(encrypt(`<key>`, `<value>`))
            * `<key>` = hmac(`<lockbox-passphrase>`, "lockbox:" + `<permission-url>` + ":" + `<value-name>`)
            * `<iv>` = hash(`<salt-string>`)